cpinotossi/az-storagesharding/README.md

 PS C:\sbapp> az deployment group create --resource-group <RESOURCE-GROUP-NAME> --mode Incremental --name create --template-file ./arm/deploy.json
 ~~~~

-## DNS Entry
+### DNS Entry

 In case you like to test via your Domain directly you will need to add an A Record inside the corresponding DNS Zone and use the Application Gateway Public IP.

+### Number of Storage Accounts

+The ARM Template will deploy two Storage Account.
+The Application Gateway will load balance incoming request between both Storage Account.
+To make this work we will need to store the same Data under the same Container on both Storage Accounts.
+This will double our Storage cost but I believe this is still cheaper compared to setup some Rewrite Rules on the Application Gateway.

-## Azure Storage Access
+### Azure Storage Access

-Azure Storage Account are setup to only allow the Application Gateway and my own IP to access the corresponding Data:
+Azure Storage Account are setup to only allow the Application Gateway and myIP to access the corresponding Data directly via the following Azure Storage Account setup:

 ~~~~json
 "networkAcls": {